As long as we live, they too will live; for they are now a part of us as long as we remember them…

 We are blessed to have our chaplain…

-Cantor Donna Faye Marcus, who provides spiritual support for each patient and their family, and also serves as our Bereavement Coordinator.
+Cantor Donna Faye Marcus, who provides spiritual support for each patient and their family, and also serves as our Chaplain and Manager of Spiritual and Bereavement Services.

 Our professional team has been educated in the religious traditions and culture of Judaism and the Jewish people.
 They are familiar with the unique needs and concerns of Jewish patients and their families, and are appreciative of and sensitive to the diversity of Jewish expression within the Jewish community.
 In addition, our chaplain has been trained to provide Spiritual Care to all religions.